-Shakespeare TwentyScore is here to both make it easy to find out about any events in Australasia taking place to commemorate the 400th anniversary of Shakespeare’s death, and to offer support to anyone wishing to set up an event of their own.
+Shakespeare TwentyScore was established to both make it easy for people to find out about any events in Australasia taking place to commemorate the 400th anniversary of Shakespeare’s death, and to offer support to anyone wishing to set up an event of their own.

-Although the anniversary itself is on 23rd April, this site will continue to be updated throughout 2016.
+The anniversary itself was on 23rd April, but this site continued to be updated throughout 2016.

-Our downloadable resources for schools, clubs and libraries include material suitable for in-class work as well as ideas and frameworks for events for both children and adults.
-So please check back often to see what’s new, and go ahead and ask us for anything that would be useful to you.
+Our downloadable resources for schools, clubs and libraries are all still available, and include material suitable for in-class work as well as ideas and frameworks for events for both children and adults.

 If you have an event you would like to see listed, please send it to firstname.lastname@example.org

 Our Facebook page remains active, and posts Shakespeare-related events.
 Please feel free to contact us there to have something added.